I accepted an offer with KIPP for the Graduate Teaching Fellowship. Am I automatically enrolled into the Relay Graduate School of Education?

 In order to teach high school, applicants must have 12 to 15 credit hours in the respective subject/content area of either math, English, science and/or social studies (this cannot be a combination of credits from different areas- they must all be from the same subject/content area).

 In order to teach Elementary or Middle School, applicants must have a total combination of 12 credits from the following areas (math, English, science and/or social studies).

 The Fellowship recruitment/selection team will review all transcripts and will let applicants know what they are qualified to teach prior to their in-person interview.

 What does an interview day look like for a candidate?

-An interview day includes an information session, a tour of one of our schools, lunch with our students, a group activity, Q&A session with a current KIPP Fellow, and two separate interviews with leaders from KIPP and Relay.
+An interview day includes an information session, a tour of one of our schools, lunch with our students, an article discussion, Q&A session with a current KIPP Fellows, and two separate interviews with leaders from KIPP and Relay.